Wood

 Plastic Laminate (Acrylic)

 Plastic laminate flooring has a fiberboard core, which underpins a photograph of wood.
 The photo is covered and sealed by an extremely tough plastic coating.
 It’s installed over a foam layer and may be held in place with glue or by its own weight.
+Although a photograph may seem like a strange idea for a floor, because it is a photo, it is very realistic and the coating makes it very durable.

 Advantages :